 Tests for antithyroid antibodies can also indicate Hashimoto’s thyroiditis, but not everyone with the condition will have the antibodies.

-Hashimoto’s disease can sometimes affect the levels of total cholesterol, serum sodium, serum prolactin, and complete blood count.
+Hashimoto’s thyroiditis can sometimes affect the levels of total cholesterol, serum sodium, serum prolactin, and complete blood count.

 If the physician diagnoses Hashimoto’s thyroiditis but thyroid hormone levels are normal, and there is no goiter, the usual recommendation is for watchful waiting.